|||

 The following steps show you how you can deploy your own apps using Heroku on the Salesforce Platform without any of this operational overhead.
 We’re going to walk through an example of how to build and deploy custom business logic into your own service and access it in a flow.
 Deployment will be via a Heroku app, which brings the power and flexibility to write your own code, without having to worry about the operational burden of production app deployment or DevOps toolchains.

 This approach works well in scenarios where you have programmers and low-code builders working together to deploy a new app.
 The team first collaborates on what the app needs to do and defines the API that a flow can access.
 Once the API is designed, this specification then becomes the contract between the two teams.
 As progress is made on each side, they iterate, perfect their design, and ultimately deliver the app.
-All the code used for this example is available on GitHub, so that you can try it out for yourself.

 Note: Apex is a great way to customize Salesforce, but there are times when a standalone app might be the better way to go.
 If your team prefers Python, Node, or some other programming language, or perhaps you already have an app running on premises or in the cloud, and you want to run it all within the secure perimeter of the Salesforce Platform, a standalone Heroku app is the way to go.